nickoe/nickoe.github.io/_posts/2013-12-02-using-jekyll-tags.md

 which is not run on i.e. github pages.
 So I wanted something built in in Jekyll.

-On my endeavour on searching on google, I found [Josten] which did kind of what I needed to do.
+On my endeavour on searching on google, I found [Sjösten] which did kind of what I needed to do.
+It motivated me, while I had almost given up.
 The problem with his approach was that he only listed the tag (which I was also able to at the time), but not the seperate URLs for each posting in the tag/catagory.

 I started playing around, with theese [Liquid] format thingies, but it was hard to get anything usefull out of that and filters.
 I tried